x

 By asking good questions and taking notes on Dr. Stanislaw’s answers during your consultation, you make yourself better informed about the blepharoplasty procedure and its expected results for your specific concerns.
 Notifying Dr. Stanislaw of any medical conditions is imperative to avoid unnecessary risks.

-WILL I HAVE ANY SCARS?
+WILL I HAVE ANY SCARS WITH THIS EYELID PROCEDURE?

 If Dr. Stanislaw uses the transconjunctival approach, no external incision is required, so there are no visible scars.
 However, the transconjunctival incision cannot remove excess skin tissue below the eye, which means the more effective eyelid surgery approach uses the subciliary incision technique.